Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Theoretical Background and Hypotheses

 \subsubsection{Background}

 In this final part, we broaden the perspective to considerations that pertain to the global strategy of an organization, specifically the corporate social responsibility (CSR).
-CSR refers to situations in which organizations pursue strategies that go beyond business needs and legal regulations but aim at furthering social good~\cite{McWilliams2001}.
-This includes, \eg, improving an organization's sustainability and environmental performance~\cite{McWilliams2006}.
+CSR refers to situations in which organizations pursue strategies that go beyond business needs and legal regulations but aim at furthering social good~\cite{McWilliams2001}, \eg, improving an organization's environmental performance~\cite{McWilliams2006}.
 We argue that customization of LLMaaS chatbots offers organizations opportunities to align AI deployment with their CSR strategy and corresponding sustainability goals, thereby not only shaping the trust in and perception of the systems but also their environmental impact.

 The environmental impact of AI systems and LLMs has become an increasingly critical concern in computing research.
 Recent work by \citet{Rafael.2024} emphasizes how the invisibility of digital energy consumption often leads to unconscious and potentially wasteful usage behavior.
-This mirrors findings in energy consumption studies \cite{McCarthy.2023} that identify varying levels of user awareness -- from \enquote{energy unaware} to \enquote{energy aware and active} -- highlighting how visibility of resource consumption can transform user behavior.
-Our research extends these insights and considers the impact of customization choices aimed at promoting sustainability-aware AI usage.
+Our research builds on these insights and considers the role of customization choices aimed at promoting sustainability-aware AI usage.